Taneesha000/Bug-tracker/README.md

 # 🐞 Bug Tracker App

-> A smart, ML-powered bug tracking app to manage issues and predict the most suitable team member for assignment 🔧✨
+> A smart, ML-powered bug tracking app to manage issues and predict the bugs. 🔧✨

 ---